 Features like tax savings and limited liability, the S corporation structure is used by many U.S. companies.
 When compared with partnerships, S corporations have an edge on aspects like a continuance of business and transfer of ownership.
 C corporation can be a fruitful business set up.
 It provides limited liabilities for the business owners, allows comparatively more freedom of stock purchasing, permits tax breaks, and other benefits.

-This has been a guide to C Corp vs S Corp.
-Here we discuss the top difference between C Corporation and S Corporation along with infographics and comparison table.
+This has been a guide to S Corp vs C Corp.
+Here we discuss the top difference between S Corporation and C Corporation along with infographics and comparative table.
 You may also have a look at the following articles –